 Another idea is to add a non-caloric sweetener such as stevia.

-Plain mead is a nice treat on its own, but you can flavor this honey mead recipe to make it even better.
+Plain mead is a nice treat on its own, but you can flavor this recipe to make it even better.

 You could start with apple cider instead of water.
-This is called cyser.
-Herbs such as lemon balm, lemongrass, rosemary, hibiscus, vanilla, rose, and even hops can all be used.
-For this size recipe, use ½ cup dried herbs or one cup fresh herbs.
+W call this a cyser.
+You can use herbs such as lemon balm, lemongrass, rosemary, hibiscus, vanilla, rose, and even hops.
+For this size recipe, use ½ cup dried herbs or one cup of fresh herbs.
 I made one with chamomile and rose one year that had a very unique flavor.
 Light and delicate, but potent.

-Fruit is another option for flavoring mead.
+Another option for flavoring mead is with fruit.
 Try blackberries, blueberries, wild grapes, persimmon, rhubarb, spiced apple, or even lime or grapefruit.
-Elderflower, maple, or spiced pumpkin are some other interesting possibilities.
+Elderflower, maple, or pumpkin spice are some other interesting possibilities.

-Make sure your equipment and bottles are sterilized.
+Make sure to sterilize your equipment and bottles.
 This will prevent bacteria from forming.
 Filtered water is also a must.
 Tap water can contain all sorts of nasty things.
-Fruit that hasn’t been cleaned could also cause problems.
-And be sure to keep an eye on your airlocks so they don’t get clogged.
+Unclean fruit could also cause problems.
+And be sure to keep an eye on your airlocks to avoid clogs.

 If you sniff your mix while it is brewing and you smell rotting fruit, don’t worry.
 It’s not rotting, it’s working!
 If it still smells bad after it’s done, leave it a few weeks in the new bottles.
 Raw and “green” mead will smell strong.
 Once it sits for a while, the smell should mellow out.

 If you see mold, or worse, maggots, compost it.
 There is no help for that batch.
 And if it smells like vinegar, have you added tea?
 Some mead makers will add tea for the tannins.
 The smell could be something similar to kombucha brewing.
 It may not be bad, but it could be.
 You may want to have an experienced person test this batch out.